-Matthew Weber (Ph.D., University of Southern California) is an Associate Professor at the Hubbard School of Journalism and Mass Communication, University of Minnesota.
-Previously, Matthew was faculty at Rutgers University and a postdoctoral research at Duke University’s Fuqua School of Business, and a visiting scholar at University of Michigan’s Ross School of Business.
+Matthew Weber (Ph.D., University of Southern California) is an Associate Professor in the Department of Communication at Rutgers University.
+He was formerly a postdoctoral research at Duke University’s Fuqua School of Business, and a visiting scholar at University of Michigan’s Ross School of Business.
 Matthew’s research examines organizational change in relation to the use of new information communication technologies.
 He examines organizations from both an internal and external perspective, focusing on the interaction between macro- and micro-level changes.
 He has studied organizations in a variety of contexts, including an examination of transformation of the news media industry in the United States, an analysis of local newspaper ecosystems, research on technology use in large multinational organizations, and work on social movements.
 More Information

 Brian C. Chu, Ph.D., is Associate Professor in, and Department Chair of, the Department of Clinical Psychology in the Graduate School of Applied and Professional Psychology at Rutgers University.
 He is also Founder and He has received the Klingenstein Third Generation Foundation Young Investigator Award to support development of behavioral activation and exposure programs in middle schools.
 He has co-edited a book, Transdiagnostic Treatments for Children and Adolescents: Principles and Practice (Guilford, 2013) reviewing the science and treatment of universal processes that cut across youth pathology.
 He is co-authoring a practitioner-oriented book designed to guide clinicians in everyday evidence-based practice: Treatment Plans and Interventions: Child and Adolescent Mood and Anxiety Disorders (Translating Evidence-Based Treatments into Personalized Therapies).
 He is Editor of Cognitive & Behavioral Practice, the practice-oriented journal of the Association for Behavioral and Cognitive Therapies, and he serves on the Editorial Board for several scientific journals, including Behavior Therapy, Behaviour Research and Therapy, Journal of Clinical Child and Adolescent Psychology, Journal of Consulting and Clinical Psychology, and Clinical Psychology: Science and Practice, among others.
 For his sustained, outstanding contributions to the field of behavioral interventions and psychological practice, he has earned Fellow Status for the Association for Behavioral and Cognitive Therapies.